 The committee highlighted the Trust's success in securing the Commonwealth Games running track for Grangemouth Stadium and asked for further information on funding opportunities arising from that.
-Neil Brown stated that an application had been made for a grant of \pounds 500,000 from sportscotland.
+Neil Brown stated that an application had been made for a grant of £500,000 from sportscotland.
 Meetings had been held with sportscotland prior to securing the replacement track for Grangemouth Stadium.
 The work to get the track had convinced sportscotland that the Trust was committed to the future of the facility.
 If funding was awarded by sportscotland it would be used to refurbish the indoor running track, reception and changing rooms.

 Members asked about the opportunities for income generation at Callendar House, particularly around Christmas events.
 Neil Brown stated that due to the layout of the site it was challenging to create a traditional visitor pathway ending in the gift shop.
 The gift shop had been refreshed and a review carried out of staffing and the layout.
-The number of products had been reduced and the products stocked were carefully selected by doing so the circulation space for visitors had been well used as a temporary solution, it would not be suitable to use at Callendar House as it would detract from the site's aesthetic.
+The number of products had been reduced and the products stocked were carefully selected by doing so the circulation space for visitors had been increased.
+He stated that while the portacabin site for souvenir sales at Helix Park had been well used as a temporary solution, it would not be suitable to use at Callendar House as it would detract from the site's aesthetic.
 He stated that the Trust was aware of the need to improve the tea room at Callendar House and that work was ongoing.

 The committee stated that income generation at Helix Park could be improved and asked what plans were in place.
 Neil Brown stated that the park had been designed to be free for all and that visitor numbers had nearly doubled predictions.
 The Trust had inherited the site and was adapting its approach in order to maximise income.
 The visitor centre would open in October 2015.
 The Trust had run coaching sessions for children but these had not been well enough attended to sustain.
 There had been demand for pedalos, kayaks and canoes at the lagoon which had been procured and were available.
-He advised that the cost of a tour of the Kelpies had increased from $\pounds 4.95$ to $\pounds 6.95$.
+He advised that the cost of a tour of the Kelpies had increased from £4.95 to £6.95.
 A familiarisation event had been held with coach tour companies to encourage them to stop at the Kelpies.
 The Trust had engaged nine franchisees who offered varied catering throughout the park.
 He stated that car park charges at the visitors centre had been introduced from 1 April 2015.